Jenkins Build for master

 Testing/Temporary/ is probably good enough place for the XML files.
 And they will be easy to move somewhere else if we later realize that some other choice would be better, since they won't be in version control and the location is only hard-coded in that one file (plus probably somewhere in Jenkins configuration).

 I think ctest -V is good enough for initial diagnosis of possible test failures, in particular when combined with the XML output.

 #3 Updated by Teemu Murtola over 8 years ago

 There is a separate issue for the min/max problem (#806).
 Added that and the C++ MPI compilation problem as related tasks.

 I don't have access to a Windows machine, so I can't easily fix all the problems.
 If there is no hurry, I can try to address at least some of the most annoying compiler warnings that come from headers.
 But in particular changes to source:src/gromacs/utility/path.cpp (which I knew from the start to not compile on Windows) and source:src/gromacs/utility/format.cpp (which I suspected could cause problems) would be best done by someone who can actually test the stuff on Windows.

-#4 Updated by Roland Schulz about 8 years ago
+#4 Updated by Roland Schulz over 8 years ago

 With the min/max issue fixed this leaves us with: